Battle of Bosworth Field: Shrewsbury: the gateway to England

 Since 22 June Richard had been aware of Henry's impending invasion, and had ordered his lords to maintain a high level of readiness.
 News of Henry's landing reached Richard on 11 August, but it took three to four days for his messengers to notify his lords of their king's mobilisation.
 On 16 August, the Yorkist army started to gather; Norfolk set off for Leicester, the assembly point, that night.
 The city of York, a historical stronghold of Richard's family, asked the king for instructions, and receiving a reply three days later sent 80 men to join the king.
 Simultaneously Northumberland, whose northern territory was the most distant from the capital, had gathered his men and ridden to Leicester.

 Although London was his goal, Henry did not move directly towards the city.
 After resting in Shrewsbury, his forces went eastwards and picked up Sir Gilbert Talbot and other English allies, including deserters from Richard's forces.
 Although its size had increased substantially since the landing, Henry's army was still considerably outnumbered by Richard's forces.
 Henry's pace through Staffordshire was slow, delaying the confrontation with Richard so that he could gather more recruits to his cause.
 Henry had been communicating on friendly terms with the Stanleys for some time before setting foot in England, and the Stanleys had mobilised their forces on hearing of Henry's landing.
 They ranged themselves ahead of Henry's march through the English countryside, meeting twice in secret with Henry as he moved through Staffordshire.
 At the second of these, at Atherstone in Warwickshire, they conferred "in what sort to arraign battle with King Richard, whom they heard to be not far off".
-On 21 August, the Stanleys were making camp on the slopes of a hill north of Dadlington, while Henry encamped his army at White Moors to the northwest of their camp.
+On 21 August, the Stanleys were making camp on the slopes of a hill north of Dadlington, while Henry encamped his army at White Moors to the north-west of their camp.

 On 20 August, Richard rode from Nottingham to Leicester, joining Norfolk.
 He spent the night at the Blue Boar inn (demolished 1836).
 Northumberland arrived the following day.
 The royal army proceeded westwards to intercept Henry's march on London.
 Passing Sutton Cheney, Richard moved his army towards Ambion Hill—which he thought would be of tactical value—and made camp on it.
 Richard's sleep was not peaceful and, according to the Croyland Chronicle, in the morning his face was "more livid and ghastly than usual".